 HOME : TOPICS : SCRIPTURES : CONTACT

 7 Herbert, 18.

-12 Herbert, 18.
+10 Herbert, 18.

-13 David Daniell, Introduction to Tyndale’s New Testament, xiii.
+11 David Daniell, Introduction to Tyndale’s New Testament, xiii.
 (See details in endnote 1 above)

-14 Daniell, Introduction to Tyndale’s New Testament, vii.
+12 Daniell, Introduction to Tyndale’s New Testament, vii.

-15 Daniell, The Bible in English (New Haven and London, Yale University Press, 2003), 448.
+13 Daniell, The Bible in English (New Haven and London, Yale University Press, 2003), 448.
+The reference to 76% is to that portion of the Old Testament that Tyndale was able to complete before his execution.

 {BACK TO TOP}

+HOME TOPICS BLOG SCRIPTURES CONTACT